 Recycling and disposal: the market for reconditioned devices

-When we go to buy the latest model of a smartphone or a tablet, it often happens that we decide to give away or sell our old device, since it is still fully functional and perhaps used for no more than two or three years.
+When we choose to buy the latest smartphone, we often make the decision to give away or sell our old device, since it is still fully functional.

 What data do we need to protect?

-The only way to protect ourselves and others is therefore to permanently eliminate all traces of digital data.
+The only way to protect ourselves and others is, therefore, to permanently eliminate all traces of digital data.
 But what's the most effective method?
 In the second part of this article, we discuss the erasure methods available, and which is most effective.

 Do you want to know more about how to protect your data throughout its lifecycle?
 Our latest report delves into the six stages of the data lifecycle and why it's so important to ensure you have an up-to-date strategy that protects data at each stage.